Anonymous remailer: Web-based mailer

-There are also web services that allow users to send anonymous e-mail messages.
-These services do not provide the anonymity of real remailers, but they are easier to use.
-When using a web-based anonymous e-mail or anonymous remailer service, its reputation should first be analyzed, since the service stands between senders and recipients.
-Some of the aforementioned web services log the users I.P. addresses to ensure they do not break the law; others offer superior anonymity with attachment functionality by choosing to trust that the users will not breach the websites Terms of Service (TOS).
+There are also web services that allow users to send anonymous email messages.
+These services typically do not provide the strong pseudonymity of cryptographic remailers, let alone anonymity, and they are often easier to use.
+When using a web-based anonymous email service, its reputation and privacy policy should first be analyzed carefully, since the service stands between senders and recipients.
+Many such services log the users IP addresses; others may offer superior privacy but still require trust in the operator.

 Remailer statistics

 In most cases, remailers are owned and operated by individuals, and are not as stable as they might ideally be.
 In fact, remailers can, and have, gone down without warning.
-It is important to use up-to-date statistics when choosing remailers.
+It is important to use up-to-date statistics, such as those provided by SEC3 when choosing remailers.